Introduction Click here

 In the latter decades of the twentieth century, increasing numbers of psychologists reflected the growing community concern for the environment and expanded environmental psychology into new areas of research such as environmental attitudes, aesthetics, urban design, crowding, environmental stress, restorative influence of nature, coping with natural disaster management, environmental cognition and mental maps.

 This theme examines various human world views which form the basis of perception.
 An historical briefing is followed by a review of visual perception mechanisms and models and a summary of environmental psychological approaches to perception.
-The contemporary contributions made by environmental psychology to perception are reviewed.
-The relevance to landscape of the perception theories is reviewed.
+The contemporary contributions made by environmental psychology to perception and the relevance to landscape of the perception theories are reviewed.